2025 Pacific League Climax Series: Game 5

 Kotaro Kiyomiya had three RBIs in Game 5.

 Gu Lin Ruei-yang was the starting pitcher for the Fighters and Ryosuke Ohtsu for the Hawks.
 In the first inning, SoftBank's Shuto stole second base but collided with shortstop Yamagata in the process.
 Yamagata's left leg was injured on the play and had to be carried off on a stretcher and replaced.
 Ohtsu allowed a single to Kazunari Ishii, Yamagata's replacement, in the fourth inning and then walked the next two batters to load the bases with no outs.
 Kiyomiya and Yua Tamiya then both drove in a run each with productive outs.
 Next, Mannami hit a single to put runners on first and third bases, and Kota Yazawa hit an RBI double to close out the scoring in the inning and giving the Fighters a three-run lead.
 Nippon-Ham's scoring continued the next innings.
 In the fifth, Kiyomiya hit a two-run double and Tamiya drove in a runner from third via a successful squeeze play.
 In the sixth, Mannami hit a triple and SoftBank's Yamakawa misplayed a hit by Tatsuki Mizuno and made an errant throw to first base, allowing Mannami to score.

-Lin pitched 42/3 innings, giving up only two hits and no runs while striking out six.
-Sachiya Yamasaki earned the win in relief of Lin.
+Gu Lin pitched 42/3 innings, giving up only two hits and no runs while striking out six.
+Sachiya Yamasaki earned the win in relief of Guf Lin.
 The Fighters' third pitcher of the game, Takayuki Kato, gave up a solo home run to Yamakawa in the seventh inning, but their next two pitchers kept the Hawks scoreless to force a winner-take-all Game 6.